SFDO-Community-Sprints/DLRS-Documentation/docs/Installation/index.md

 ## Permissions

-When selecting what users to instal for, you have 2 options:
+When selecting what users to install for, you have 2 options:
 1. Install the package for Admins only and open up permissions for all users/profiles who need to access to edit and/or invoke rollups (outlined below)
 2. Install for all users.